bitshares/docs.bitshares.org/source/testnet/4-cli-wallet.rst

 Creating a wallet
 #################

-In order to create a wallet, you must specify the previsouly setup server.
+In order to create a wallet, you must specify the previously setup server.
 With the witness node's default access control settings, a blank username and password will suffice: